-Your Disability benefit payments will be deposited to the same banking account from which premiums are drawn.
-If Your Disability benefits do not coincide with the date that loan payments are required You are responsible for making the regular business loan account payments on the payment due dates for each Insured Loan.
+The payment date of the Disability benefits may not coincide with the date regular payments are required under the Insured Loan(s).
+You are responsible for continuing to make the regular business loan account payments on the payment due dates for each Insured Loan.